 A course designed to develop advanced dance skills in modern dance techniques, improvisation and composition, and to give performance and repertoire experience.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-DANCE 215 AD - 1 Unit Advanced Tap Dance
+Advanced Tap Dance

 Introduction and practice in advanced tap dance techniques.
 A thorough study into the execution of movement phrases using tap sounds of varying intensity, quality and rhythm.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.